Tag Archives: Day Hike

 “There is pleasure in the pathless words… There is rapture on the lonely shore… There is society where none intrudes… By the deep sea and music in it’s roar… I love not man the less, but nature more… From these our interviews, in which I steal… From all I may be, or have been before.
 To mingle with the universe and to feel… What I can ne’er express, yet cannot all conceal.” – Lord Byron

 Thank you for joining me in a forest, on a cliff with a view of complete splendor.
 While I found myself ’Pursuing Balance Through Adventure’ amongst the trees, nature provided “Natural Bridges” from the busy life of man to the sweet embrace of Mother Nature.
 Samuel H. Boardman Scenic Corridor was a good one and I will be hard pressed to try and top this place, but try I must and try I will.
 To join me: COMMENT, LIKE, FOLLOW and SHARE.
 The menu above has wonderful places throughout the West that PBTA explores check it out to spawn ideas of your next adventure.
 Each location is a separate website and thus needs to be FOLLOWED independently.
-SHOP APPAREL as top quality adventure wear for you to adorn yourself for your journey.
+SHOP APPAREL has top quality adventure wear for you to adorn yourself for your journey.

 Happy Trails-